Kortney Olson: Personal life

 Olson is married to David May, a former chief executive officer of Gold Coast Titans.
-She is openly bisexual.
+She is bisexual.

 In 2017, Olson was diagnosed with Graves' disease.
 She surmised it could have been a side effect of her breast implants, which she has since had removed, as she would develop seromas in her right breast and had to get the fluid drained every three to six months.
 In the same year, she opened up about embracing her cellulite.